AustinTamb/afl-training/README.md

 These changes have been made in order to produce results demonstrating that issues such as Heartbleed may be found through fuzzing code.

+# Installing Dependencies (using apt)

+Use the following to install all dependencies for afl:
+		sudo apt-get install build-essential clang gcc gdb afl

 # Instructions

 This is adapted from the libFuzzer example here: https://github.com/google/fuzzer-test-suite/tree/master/openssl-1.0.1f